PlotSenseAI/PlotSenseAI-Hackathon-Submissions/SUBMISSION_GUIDE.md

 ---

-**Good luck with your submission!
+**Shalom with love from Havilah!
 We're excited to see what you build! 🚀**